gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 The bot buzzed again.
 "This one *remembers*.
-This one remembers speaking with---with Crusher.
+This one remembers speaking with—with Crusher.
 The modified GX-470 cargo hauler's name is Crusher."

-"Um... good?"
+"Um… good?"
 Maddy ventured.

 "Very good,"